rp42dev/MS-4-Django-Full-Stack-Project/README.md

 ### **Site Owner goals**
 1. Get the business online and expand online presence.
 1. Drive new customers to the website Provide guest checkout option.
-1. Provide users with ability to create account, save shopping-cart and user deteails for fast checkout.
+1. Provide users with ability to create account, save shopping-cart and user details for fast checkout.
 1. Maximize sales, Offer range of Special Offers and deals.
 1. Offer customers a fast and secure payment option.
 1. Customer Support Improve customer satisfaction through better service